 Dr. Hope Threadgill, PsyD is a Licensed Professional Counselor and Supervisor specializing in couples therapy and individual counseling.
 She maintains a private practice in Clemson, SC.

-With over thirty years experience as a counselor, and as a graduate of U of Northern Colorado and U of Minnesota, specializing in couples therapy and clinical mental health counseling.
-She is currently serving as private practitioner working with a broad spectrum of clients.
-Among her areas of expertise are Couples Therapy, Emotionally Focused Therapy (EFT), hypnotherapy, Eye Movement Desensitization Reprocessing (EMDR), Thought Field Therapy (TFT), Emotional Freedom Technique, healing the inner child, mind-body-spirit, and Cognitive Behavioral Counseling.
+With over thirty years experience as a counselor, and as a graduate of U of Northern Colorado and U of Minnesota, she specializes in couples therapy and clinical mental health counseling.
+She provides counseling as a private practitioner working with a broad spectrum of clients.
+Among her areas of expertise are Couples Therapy, Emotionally Focused Therapy (EFT), hypnotherapy, Eye Movement Desensitization Reprocessing (EMDR), Thought Field Therapy (TFT), Emotional Freedom Technique, Healing the Inner Child, Mind-Body-Spirit, and Cognitive Behavioral Counseling.

 In addition to being a prominent mental health counselor, Dr. Hope Threadgill, PsyD has presented at National conferences and to general audiences speaking on the topics of couples counseling, resilience, mindfulness, supervision, and anxiety and depression.